SpeciesFileGroup/install_taxonworks/development/native/macos.md

 1. Assumes a clean install of the OS.
 2. Carefully read the instructions for each line prior to exectuting each line.
 3. Copy and paste each line.
 These instructions are not intended to run as a shell script.
+4. TaxonWorks developers generally adopt the convention of creating a `src` directory under their home directory into which the taxonworks repository will be cloned.

 ## Instructions
-Start by getting `Xcode` from the App Store, and open it.
+Start by getting `Xcode` from the App Store, and install/open it.

 Next, open a terminal window.
 The following instructions should be executed within it.